The-Dev-Sehaj/Foodly.ai/README.md

 ### Personalized Coaching via User Profile
 - Set your **skill level** (Beginner / Intermediate / Advanced) in the Profile tab
 - Set **dietary restrictions** (vegetarian, vegan, gluten-free, dairy-free, nut-free, halal, kosher)
-- Both are injected directly into Gemini's system prompt at session start — Foodly adjusts its explanations and will never suggest restricted ingredients without offering substitutions
+- Both are injected directly into Gemini's system prompt at session start — foodly adjusts its explanations and will never suggest restricted ingredients without offering substitutions

 ### Session Memory
 - After each session, the backend generates a structured summary and a semantic embedding (Gemini text-embedding-004, 768 dimensions) stored in Supabase with pgvector
-- When you start a new session, Foodly loads your last 5 sessions and performs a vector similarity search for past sessions relevant to the current recipe — all injected as context so Foodly can reference what you've done before
+- When you start a new session, foodly loads your last 5 sessions and performs a vector similarity search for past sessions relevant to the current recipe — all injected as context so foodly can reference what you've done before

 ### Cooking History
 - **History tab** lists all past sessions with recipe name, date, duration, and completion percentage